 Get to know the Man Behind the Beard!

-Professional family entertainer for close to four decades, Mark MacDicken performs comedy magic as the eccentric wizard “Flabbergast”.
+Professional family entertainer for over four decades, Mark MacDicken performs comedy magic as the eccentric wizard “Flabbergast”.
 As well as being an accomplished actor and comedy magician, Mark is also a top-notch puppeteer and skilled balloon sculptor.
-Often seen as Spiffy the Clown, he has performed at literally hundreds of birthday parties, company picnics, fairs, and festivals, as well as world-famous theme parks and on cable television.
-At fan conventions, he also appears in unique cosplay characters as well as other original characters, such as the mad Professor Probius and the comical Commander McBragg.
+Often seen as Spiffy the Clown, he has performed at literally hundreds of birthday parties, company picnics, summer camps, fairs, and festivals, as well as world-famous theme parks and on cable television.
+At fan conventions, he has won several awards for unique cosplay characters as well as some original characters, such as the mad Professor Probius and the comical Commander McBragg.

 Frequently Asked Questions (FAQ)